pdhoopr/gps-to-gpx/CONTRIBUTING.md

 ## Examples

 In-depth, realistic use cases for the GPS to GPX library can be found in the `examples` folder.
 You're more than welcome to add your own example, just be sure to look over the existing ones and try to follow similar principles.
-Each example gets its own folder at `examples/{{ example_name }}`.
+Each example gets its own folder at `examples/EXAMPLE_NAME`.
 Verify any code you write doesn't throw lint errors using `npm run lint`.

 ## Thanks